 Transparency is the way to go.
 Reveal your day rate, talk about anticipated time and resource involved, and go from there.
-Leave some room for negotiation should they move the goal posts in future; that way, you can manage expectations and ensure you're able to re-quote if the project changes significantly.
+Leave some room for negotiation should they move the goalposts in future; that way, you can manage expectations and ensure you're able to re-quote if the project changes significantly.

 It's not all about the money, you know.
 You can't assume that your client can be turned upside-down to shake more cash out of their pockets.
 It doesn't work that way.
 If they need an extra bit of help, and it's only going to take you half an hour to sort, carefully consider whether you should charge more.
 Sometimes, it's good to throw in the odd freebie.

-For longer term success, and the chance to make more money in future, don't be greedy.
+For longer-term success, and the chance to make more money in future, don't be greedy.
 Think about the bigger picture.

 We all want to feel loved and that we count for something.
 When a big brand is spending big bucks with you, they'll not only want to feel special; they'll naturally want to be treated like they're your most important client.
 Any whiff that this is the contrary, and they'll feel miffed, unloved and – most likely – will want to go elsewhere.

-To keep them happy, it's really quite simple.
+To keep them happy, it's quite simple.
 You prioritise them, regularly check-in and treat them like an old friend.
 For instance, if there's an emergency, drop everything to help your client.
 Book in regular face time too, so you help to maintain a good relationship.
 Treat them to a nice lunch, now and again.
-Make them feel loved and care deeply about their success.
+Make them feel loved and care genuinely about their success.

 Reliability is such a precious commodity.
 Be available, be ready and willing to help, and – most importantly – make life as easy as possible for your clients.
-Go above and beyond and blow their minds with your awesome and willing attitude.
+Go above and beyond and blow their minds with your excellent and willing attitude.

 Liars always get caught, eventually.
-You simply can't hide from the truth.
+You can't hide from the truth.
 Clients aren't stupid either.
 They will read between the lines if you're bullshitting them.

 In which case, if something's gone wrong – speak up!
 Address the situation immediately and be honest.
 Be a real person and realise that clients are people too.
 People who are just trying to do their jobs as best they can.
 Don't insult their intelligence by trying to hide behind lies.

 If doing the bare minimum has got you this far, then your mediocracy is about to be kicked to the kerb.
 Agencies (and freelancers) everywhere are pulling up their socks.
 At least, the good ones are.
-They're realising that to survive and thrive, they have to be at their very best.
+They're realising that to survive and thrive; they have to be at their very best.
 And that requires a constant effort to learn new skills, improve their team and find ways to grow.